 I was super excited about running this conference with one of my good friends about a year ago, but things went downhill after COVID-19 forced a change of plans.
 I learned that it's okay to just let go sometimes, and that there are costs to taking on too much -- not only for myself, but for others (like our team, and the people who may have been looking forward to the event).

 You only need 1 yes!!!
-To be honest, this isn't a huge failure and I was considering not adding this to this list; I was rejected from the CMU HCII REU program and was not considered for the MSR REU because I had already received and accepted an offer from the UWaterloo URF Program.
 This experience was like a practice round for grad school apps later this year, which will be helpful in many ways :)

 The worst course grade I have ever received.
 What I learned (or was reminded of): 1) Always make sure to thoroughly study concepts you feel shaky on.
 2) A basic understanding needs to be supplemented with practice, at least for math classes.
 3) Don't take 2 math classes at the same time, especially during a pandemic.
 4) You can enjoy (academic) things you're not necessarily good at.

 I could technically still finish this, but I'm so behind that I've forgotten everything I've learned so far.
 I think I had a hard time because I hadn't yet taken matrix algebra, and honestly, I've never really seen myself as someone who'd be good at ML.
-I'm going to take a shot at the Harvard CS50 Intro to AI MOOC though, with a better mindset.
-Wish me luck!
+I ended up taking an applied machine learning course in school.
+I enjoyed it a lot more AND it was more applicable to the work I do, so I think sometimes you just need to figure out what works for you!

 I do diversity in tech work out of a genuine passion for it, but some people have more passion than I do!
 Rather than forcing myself to "catch up", I will continue to work toward implementing initiatives that I want to see in the space.